 HN322 is the cipher given to a former Special Demonstration Squad undercover officer deployed in 1968 into the South East London branch of the Vietnam Solidarity Group (no known cover name).
 They had a 30 year career in they Metropolitan Police, including VIP protection duties.
 In his 70s.
+The Undercover Policing Inquiry has ruled that the officer's real name will be restricted.

 - For the N cipher system see N officers page.